yzdxs/learn-anything/readme.md

 I want to develop a [web interface search engine](https://github.com/nikitavoloboev/knowledge-map-search-engine) for these mind maps and [create visualisations in code](https://github.com/nikitavoloboev/knowledge-map-code) for each of the topics.

 I also believe the user experience of using the web version of mind maps will improve greatly in the coming months and I hope the [main mind map](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J) will load in under 3 seconds with scrolling through it being as smooth as scrolling through a web page.

+# Where to start? 🤔

+It depends on what you are looking for and what your goals are.
+I would suggest to just wait a bit until [the main mind map](https://my.mindnode.com/83qmKgoATj8TyKzprzsPfoirxa2g9WmFGx3xpr1J) loads and explore visually.
+Scroll around, look at the notes and click on the nodes.
+Each node is a topic of its own and most probably has really great resources linked to it.
+Just look into what you think is interesting and go from there.

+The big branch of nodes you see on the right are books, some are free, some are not.
+The ones that are free have 'free: ' as a note added to them and will have a link to the book.
+Ones I have read already will have my notes and observations.

+I do advise you to read the [key 🔑](https://my.mindnode.com/Bd58ktc865sQoUvu6VyFYzYun87VmKseGhKNxp4q) though as I try to cover any confusions one might have in navigating it.

+This mind map is heavily a work in progress as I experiment heavily in keeping my 'bookmark manager' and 'notebook' open and free in this way.

 # Ask 💬
 If you have some specific questions about this project or about myself, my interests and my personal workflow.
 I would love to hear them and you can ask them [here](https://github.com/nikitavoloboev/ama/issues/new).
 You can also view [past questions](https://github.com/nikitavoloboev/ama/issues?q=is%3Aissue+is%3Aclosed) that I have answered.